Skip to main content

 tagsarrayFilterable An array of tags applied to the Kubernetes cluster.
 Tags are for organizational purposes only.

-tierstringBeta, Filterable The desired Kubernetes tier, either standard or enterprise. > 🚧 > > This field is in beta and only works when using the beta API.
-Call the URL with the apiVersion path parameter set to v4beta. (example: standard)
+tierstringBeta, Filterable The desired Kubernetes tier, either standard or enterprise. > 🚧 > > This field is available as part of the beta API.
+Call the URL with the apiVersion path parameter set to v4beta. (standard, enterprise) (example: standard)

 updatedstring (date-time)Read-only When this Kubernetes cluster was updated. (example: 2019-09-13T21:24:16Z)